cole-wilson/uno/README.md

 into a string for sending over the server.
 For example, a Deck consisting of a Blue Zero, and a Yellow 2 would look like:
 `B0,Y2`.

-To send turn data to other clients, and to recieve it, the [`TurnData`](./Uno/TurnData.h) class is used to serialize the data sent across the network.
-The Turndata consists of the following seperated by a newline `\n`:
+To send turn data to other clients, and to receive it, the [`TurnData`](./Uno/TurnData.h) class is used to serialize the data sent across the network.
+The TurnData consists of the following separated by a newline `\n`:
  - number of cards drawn by the player
  - number of cards in players hand at end of their turn
  - the index of the next player